BastienVelcin/PyStochastic/docs/source/solvers/euler_maruyama.md

 is an approximation of the solution of the considered SDE.

 > [!NOTE]
-> The Euler-Maruyama method is used to simulate the diffusion processes of the [Diffusion Process](<project:/processes/diffusion/index.md>) class.
+> The Euler-Maruyama method is used to numerically simulate diffusion processes implemented by the [Diffusion Process](<project:/processes/diffusion/index.md>) class.

 ### Parameters